hashchange/jquery.isinview/README.md

 Returns true if the element is in view inside the viewport, or inside another container.
 Examines the first element in a jQuery collection.

 The container can be a window, iframe, scrollable element (`overflow: scroll` or `overflow: auto`), an element with `overflow: hidden`, or a selector for any of these.
-Defaults to the window containing the element.
+A jQuery object or a plain DOM object are equally acceptable.
+The container defaults to the window containing the element.

 The size of an element is defined by its border-box, which includes its padding and border.
 Alternatively, the content-box of the element [can be used][api-options.box], excluding padding and borders.